JonathanRys/react-jack/README.md

 ### A single-player blackjack game built using React and Redux

-To run, clone the repo, cd into it and type
+To get up and running, clone the repo, cd into it and type
 ```
 $ npm install
 ```